 Even though I enjoy writing quite a bit, I still have a long way to go when it comes to my grammar.
 It is partially because I found my love for writing much later in life and partially because I write so fast that I am often not paying attention to the details.

 Even as you read through this blog post, I am sure a trained eye would find at least a dozen little mistakes and errors that need fixing.
-I have mostly come to the realization that I will never be perfect, but I am also trying to improve my skills every day just like you.
+I have mostly realized that I will never be perfect, but I am also trying to improve my skills every day just like you.

-I want to show you that we all make mistakes and that those mistakes or perceived flaws in your skillset are holding you back from achieving awesome content.
+We all make mistakes.
+I want to show you that those mistakes or perceived flaws in your skillset are holding you back from achieving accurate content.
 So here I am, writing a blog post probably filled with grammatical mistakes about all the grammatical mistakes I make…

 1. Quotation marks at the end of sentences.